 If the company’s worker or employee was negligent in operating that big rig, company car, tractor-trailer truck, delivery truck, taxi cab, etc., then that employer may also be held responsible for damages.
 (Special situations exist for “common carriers” (e.g., buses, commuter trains, etc.).)

-Does it Matter if The Worker Was Outside the Scope of His or Her Employment?
+Does it Matter if The At-Fault Driver Was Outside the Scope of His or Her Employment?

 For example, if the worker was a dental equipment sales representative who was driving a company car, but he was driving home at three o’clock in the morning on a Saturday night from a Miami Dolphins game when he ran a light and caused a crash, then the employer will argue that he was not “in the scope of his employment” at the time of the accident.